profet-amartey-sweetie/homework/README.md

 # homework
- A website containing my porfolio
+ A website containing my porfolio using bootstrap